cmu-csd-phd/csd-blog/website/content/2025/lithos.md

 LithOS is our attempt to reconcile these goals with a principled, OS-like approach to GPUs.
 The key idea is to pull scheduling decisions back into software, where we can apply policy, while still feeding the device enough work to keep it saturated.
-LithOS interposes on application submissions, understands dependencies, estimates task durations online, and enforces fine-grained time and space partitioning at sub-millisecond and sub-GPC granularity---without requiring application changes.
+LithOS interposes application submissions, understands dependencies, estimates task durations online, and enforces fine-grained time and space partitioning at sub-millisecond and sub-GPC granularity---without requiring application changes.